The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 Pros of MP4

-- Compatible: MP4 files are also compatible with preceding format types.
+- Compatible: MP4 files are also compatible with older format types.
 That means devices that don’t support MP4 but do support their predecessors will experience no trouble in playing the video encoded in the stated output format.

 Cons of MP4

-- Copyright: MP4 files are copyrighted.
-However, they are sometimes distributed illegally by removing the metadata.Codecs: MP4 files do not support all codecs, so users must acquire them from a third party.
-This compatibility problem can sometimes make your video out of sync with your audio.
+- Codecs: MP4 files do not support all codecs, so users must acquire them from a third party.
+This compatibility problem sometimes makes your video out of sync with your audio.

 Converting between MKV and MP4